Alopecurus arundinaceus

 Alopecurus arundinaceus, the creeping meadow foxtail or creeping foxtail, is a rhizomatous perennial species in the Grass family (Poaceae).
 Native to Eurasia and northern Africa, and widely introduced elsewhere, this sod forming grass is useful as a forage and for erosion control.
+It flowers between April and July, depending on its location.
 It grows in damp or saline grasslands and banks of waterways, and on mountains up to 1,200 m.
-It flowers between April and July, depending on its location.
+However, according to the United States Bureau of Plant, Alopecurus arundinaceus was found at elevations up to 8500–9500 feet.